cansarigol/pdbr/README.md

 ```

 ## sys.excepthook
 The `sys.excepthook` is a Python system hook that provides a way to customize the behavior when an unhandled exception occurs.
-Since `pdbr` use  automatic traceback handler feaure of `rich`, formatting exception print is not necessary if `pdbr` module is already imported.
+Since `pdbr` use  automatic traceback handler feature of `rich`, formatting exception print is not necessary if `pdbr` module is already imported.

 In order to use post-mortem or perform other debugging features of `pdbr`,  override `sys.excepthook` with a function that will act as your custom excepthook:
 ```python